ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 <b>Examples for specific dates</b>: <br>

-If you need to enter “March”, write “3” in the Period field. <br>
+If you need to enter 'March', write '3' in the *Period* field. <br>
-If you need to enter “March, 2021”, write “3.21” in the Period field. <br>
+If you need to enter 'March, 2021', write '3.21' in the *Period* field. <br>
-If you need to enter “March 31, 2021”, write “31.3.21” in the Period field.
+If you need to enter 'March 31, 2021', write '31.3.21' in the *Period* field.

 <b>Examples for entire periods</b>:

-If you need to enter the period “from the beginning of January this year to the end of March this year), enter period “1..3”.
+If you need to enter the period ''from the beginning of January this year to the end of March this year), enter period ''1..3''.
-If you need to enter the period “from the beginning of January 2021 to the end of March 2021”, enter period “1.21..3.21”.
+If you need to enter the period ''from the beginning of January 2021 to the end of March 2021'', enter period '1.21..3.21''.

 ## Relative expressions